-SECTION 3 - PROGRESS ON OBJECTIVES 2017/2018
+SECTION 3 - MAKING A DIFFERENCE

+(PROGRESS ON OBJECTIVES 2017/2018)

 The next section of the report looks at what difference the work of the HSAB made last year by reviewing progress on the priorities agreed for 2017/2018, as set out in the annual report for 2016/2017.
-All HSAB member organisations have also progressed their own safeguarding priorities and reports on that work are available through the relevant representative on the Board.
+All HSAB member organisations have also progressed their own safeguarding priorities and reports on that work are also available through the relevant representative on the Board.